sdennett55/nicole-morell-blog/content/blog/new-blog-post-example.md

   This is just a short description of the post that you'd see on the blogs page before you select the post.
 ---
-# This is the big H1 title of the post

 ## This is using the H2 title

 This is just regular text in the blog post.